tyhurson/cellscript.io/packages/web-server/README.md

-# `cellscript-web-server`
+# Cellscript Web Server
-`cellscript-web-server` is the server-side implementation of the game.
-It is a basic web server that is responsible for serving the much more logic-heavy `cellscript-game-web`.
+**Cellscript Web Server** (`@cellscript/web-server`) is the server-side implementation of the game.
+It is a basic web server that is responsible for serving the more logic-heavy `@cellscript/game-web` bundle.